reuk/wayverb/docs_source/context.md

 knowledge in the user.
 However, a program targeted at creative users should instead prioritise:

-- sound quality: Generated IRs should be suitable for use without any additional cleanup or editing.
+- **Sound quality**: Generated IRs should be suitable for use without any additional cleanup or editing.
-- intuitive controls: The interface should make it obvious how each parameter will affect the output.
+- **Intuitive controls**: The interface should make it obvious how each parameter will affect the output.
-- simulation speed: Part of the creative process is experimentation, and users need to hear the effects of their experiments quickly in order to iterate to the desired sound.
+- **Simulation speed**: Part of the creative process is experimentation, and users need to hear the effects of their experiments quickly in order to iterate towards the desired sound.

-Creative users only require a very specific subset of the functionality provided by other simulators.
+Creative users only require a subset of the functionality provided by other simulators.
 That is, they only require the final IR result.
 Other features, such as the creation and export of statistics and visualisations, are not required.
 Therefore, such a tool could be reasonably streamlined, presenting a simple "import, configure, render" workflow and omitting additional analysis features.

 ## Project Aims

-It seems that there is a clear need for an acoustic simulation tool which is targeted at creative users.
+Based on the evidence presented, it seems that there is a clear need for an acoustic simulation tool which uses wave-modelling to predict low-frequency behaviour, and which is targeted at creative users.
 The goal of the Wayverb project is build such a tool.
 The development of this program should prioritise the following goals:

 * **Plausibility**: Provide a way of generating physically plausible impulse responses of arbitrary enclosed spaces.
 * **Efficiency**: Ensure that the simulation is fast.
-Simulation times should be less than ten minutes in general, and certainly never more than an hour.
+Simulations should take less than ten minutes in general, and certainly never more than an hour.
 * **Accessibility**: The program's controls should be intuitive, and it should be possible for someone with no programming or acoustics experience to generate IRs.